wenlz123/chromeextensions-jet-devtools/README.md

 }
 ```
 But knockout plugin does not support it.

 5. It's only for knockout.
 We need to tool that we can debug JET code.
-Especially for JET CCAs.
+Especially for JET CCAs and new JET 4.* syntax.

 ## JET Sidebar